collectiveidea/awesome_nested_set/README.md

 ## Indexes

-It is highly recommended that you add an index to the `rgt` column on your models.
-Every insertion requires finding the next `rgt` value to use and this can be slow for large tables without an index.
-It is probably best to index the other fields as well (`parent_id`, `lft`, `depth`).
+It is highly recommended that you add an index to the `right` column on your models.
+Every insertion requires finding the next `right` value to use and this can be slow for large tables without an index.
+It is probably best to index the other fields as well (`parent_id`, `left`, `depth`).

 ## Callbacks